Our Language Is Evolving, 'Because Internet'

 For a long time, linguists have been arguing that the most interesting type of language is the informal speech that you produce when you're not thinking about it, because when we do stuff fast and without seemingly thinking about it too hard, we access these levels of unconscious linguistic awareness that we all have.
 If you do something that's filtered through an editor or filtered through more self-consciousness, you're going to do something that's more homogenized, more standardized and less interesting, because it doesn't represent the ... whole beauty of the world and everything that's possibly out there.

 And I think that informal writing online has similar things that make it very interesting.
 If we only analyze the language in books, we only analyze one type of language.
-If we analyze the language on the Internet, we can analyze so many different types of languages, so many different ways of talking, and get a bigger picture of what it means to be a person — rather than just what it means to be the type of person who writes a book.
+If we analyze the language on the Internet, we can analyze so many different types of languages, so many different ways of talking and get a bigger picture of what it means to be a person — rather than just what it means to be the type of person who writes a book.

 Mallory Yu and Emily Kopp produced and edited the broadcast version of this interview.
 Patrick Jarenwattananon and Beth Novey adapted it for the Web.